janosgyerik/code-reviews-in-practice/README.md

 *This is a work in progress.*
 *If you have some specific ideas or questions, feel free to [create an issue](https://github.com/janosgyerik/code-reviews-in-practice/issues) and I'll try to include it.
 [Pull requests](https://github.com/janosgyerik/code-reviews-in-practice) are also welcome!*

-What is code review?
+What is a code review?
 How does it work?
 There are many interpretations, implementations and misconceptions.

 In this document I explain one way of doing it, that's simple, practical and has minimal administrative overhead.
 The benefits are cost savings, improved quality of code, improved collaboration and team morale.

-My goal for this document is to become a handbook that anybody can use to implement the practices of code reviews in their teams efficiently, to realize its benefits easily.
+My goal is for this document to become a handbook that anybody can use to implement the practices of code reviews in their teams efficiently, and to realize its benefits easily.

 What is code review?
 --------------------

-In the context of this document, code review is about getting your changes reviewed by another programmer before merging it into the main code base of a project.
-Ideally the reviewer is on the same team and has a good understanding of the project.
+In the context of this document, code review is about getting your changes reviewed by another programmer before merging it into the main code-base of a project.
+Ideally the reviewer is in the same team and has a good understanding of the project.
 But it could be any other programmer.
 It's crucial to have *somebody else* review your work.
 There can be multiple reviewers, but there should be at least one.

 The review is an iterative process: the reviewer suggests improvements, you make corrections, and the reviewer checks again.
 Repeat until the code looks good enough (to the reviewer).